yairEO/photobox/README.md

 ----------- | -------------------------------------------------------------------------------------------------------- | -----------------------------
 single      | if "true" - gallery will only show a single image, with no way to navigate                               | false history     | Enable/disable HTML5 history using hash urls                                                             | true time        | The time in milliseconds when autoplaying a gallery.
-Set as '0' to hide the autoplay button completely.  | 3000, minimum 1000ms allowed autoplay    | should the gallery autoplay on start or not.                                                             | false loop        | Loop back to last image before the first one and to the first image after last one.                      | true thumbs      | Show thumbs of all the images in the gallery at the bottom.                                              | true
+Set as '0' to hide the autoplay button completely.  | 3000, minimum of 1000 allowed autoplay    | should the gallery autoplay on start or not.                                                             | false loop        | Loop back to last image before the first one and to the first image after last one.                      | true thumbs      | Show thumbs of all the images in the gallery at the bottom.                                              | true